 - Increased attendance at events

 These institutions collectively set a new standard for how to engage alumni online.
 They soon discovered that engagement and relationships grew as a result of these platforms, and the “community concept” - now more financially accessible to all - developed along with them.
-Today, the role of communities has evolved significantly from simply offering information.
-Companies like 360Alumni and others enable institutions to create social relationships and to foster peer-to-peer relations that drive engagement.
+Today, the role of communities has evolved from simply offering information to fostering and nurturing meaningful connections.
+Institutional needs have expanded to include features like career opportunities, interactive maps and list-building, and tools for alumni to lead their own engagement initiatives.
+Companies like 360Alumni are leading the charge in this next generation of alumni communities.

 Making the Case for Change

-- A proper and sustainable home for your data
+- A manageable and sustainable home for your data

 - A new, growing donor base

-Online communities can deliver some impressive benefits, but they require a vision for the future (with goals) as well as time to gain a following and build momentum.
-That doesn’t mean there are not ways to measure your success during your launch year and beyond, it simply means the ROI - and ROR (Return on Relationships) grows over time.
+Online communities deliver impressive benefits, but they require a vision, goals, and time to build momentum.
+While you measure success during your launch year and beyond, the ROI and ROR (Return on Relationships) grows over time.

 Leading social media strategist Ted Rubin defines ROR as “the value that is accrued by a person or brand due to nurturing a relationship.
 ROI is simple $’s and cents.
 ROR is the value (both perceived and real) that will accrue over time through connection, trust, loyalty, recommendations and sharing.”